 The technical space that chickens need is probably not as much as you think- but if you are planning on having more chickens later on- and you probably will, they are addicting, then why not build your coop a bit bigger.

 Talking With Your Neighbors about Keeping Chickens

-We started to free range our chickens on out 0.75 acres in a town, on a super busy road.
-We didn’t have a house on one side of us but there were houses all around us going the other direction.
-Although there wasn’t a defined line in being able to free range your birds in the town- where a store plaza was just off our back yard through a small shrub of trees, our chickens did NOT stay in our yard.
+We started to free-range our chickens on our 0.75 acres on a super busy road in a town.
+We didn’t have a house on one side of us, but there were houses all around us going the other direction.
+Although there wasn’t a defined line in free-range your birds in the town- where a store plaza was just off our back yard through a small shrub of trees, our chickens did NOT stay in our yard.

 They traveled over to the neighbors quite frequently.
-And it’s never good when she comes over and says I don’t mind them but they are tearing up my mulch.
-Yes check with your neighbors depending on where you live when you get chickens.
-I just couldn’t get over the fact of keeping our chickens in this coop that was too small, but yet I had to be respectful of those around us.
-Then we moved out to the country- where you sign a contract saying noise, dust, and smell are just part of the atmosphere out here.
-Yet we still had to talk with our neighbors.
+And it’s never good when she comes over and says, I don’t mind them, but they are tearing up my mulch.
+So, yes, check with your neighbors, depending on where you live when you get chickens.
+I couldn’t get over the fact of keeping our chickens in this coop that was too small, but yet I had to be respectful of those around us.
+So then we moved out to the country- where you sign a contract saying noise, dust, and smell are common.

 Lining up a Chicken Sitter